ButThouMust/kamaitachi-sfc-english/README.md

 The font graphics for the grid of characters on the name entry screen, and some other graphics, have their own compression format (it's a flavor of LZSS).
 My recompressor saves about 700 bytes with the Japanese font data block (moot point, it's been replaced with an equivalent English data block), and over 1.2 KB total with all the game's other data sets in that format.

-At first, I was expecting to not create a recompressor for the silhouettes' graphics data, because none of them contain any text to translate.
+At first, I was expecting to not have to create a recompressor for the silhouettes' graphics data, because none of them contain any text to translate.
 However, I discovered some ways to improve the existing compression, which altogether let me free up ~6.9 KB from recompressing the existing data.
 - Another reason was that, as I was playing the game, I found one silhouette that has an apparent error with the graphics?
 A 16x8 pixel block in the top left of this screenshot is missing the silhouette color.
 I was able to fix this and reincorporate it into the game.

 ![](/repo%20images/silhouette%20gfx%20error%200x06E.png)

-## Priorities for the project:
+## Priorities for the project
 I have recompressed and/or rearranged enough data in the ROM to allow fitting an English script and font into it.
 Moreover, I succeeded at a self-imposed challenge to do so without needing to expand the ROM like I had to for Otogirisou.

 I can technically start playtesting the script and marking pages as needing reformatting or not.
 However, I first need to do ASM hacks for the text printing logic and the systems related to letting the player enter a name.